Nikon D850 vs Sony A1

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the D850 and the A1 are recent models that are part of the current product line-up.
 The D850 replaced the earlier Nikon D810, while the A1 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D850 and A1 can be found, respectively, in the Nikon D850 Manual (free pdf) or the online Sony A1 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D850 and the Sony A1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.